 ORIGINALLY PUBLISHED IN THE GEORGIA STRAIGHT, FEB.
 15, 1996 By Steve Newton I’ve been going to AC/DC concerts for almost 20 years now—which either gives me bragging rights or is a severe embarrassment, depending on your musical tastes.
-Actually, at the very first AC/DC gig I went to, I missed the group’s performance—it was opening … Continue reading Shitty sound in Vancouver puts a damper on AC/DC’s noise pollution
+Actually, at the very first AC/DC gig I went to, I missed the group’s performance—it was opening … Continue reading AC/DC ain’t noise pollution, but the sound in Vancouver sure stinks

 ORIGINALLY POSTED ON STRAIGHT.COM, MAY 26, 2005 By Steve Newton Some AC/DC fans feel that the band never recovered from the death of original vocalist Bon Scott; others argue that the Aussie earbusters hit their peak when Brian Johnson took over the mike on Back in Black.
 No matter which side you're on, if you're … Continue reading Ballsy blues-metal of AC/DC’s Family Jewels riles the budgie